maxmcd/gRPSQLite/README.md

 perform writes on the `page_size` interval already, but it's a good idea to verify on write to prevent malicious clients from corrupting the DB.

 This VFS has `SQLITE_IOCAP_SUBPAGE_READ` disabled, which would otherwise allow reads to occur at non-offset intervals.
 However, it will still often read at special offsets and lengths for the database header.
-The following is an example of what operations are valled on the main db file when it is first opened:
+The following is an example of what operations are called on the main db file when it is first opened:

 ```
 read            file=main.db offset=0 length=100